epics-modules/opcua/OPC_UA_Security.md

   `<hostname>` is the hostname of the machine that runs the IOC (the result of a `gethostname()` call).
 The URI tag *must* match what the Device Support module sets as its application URI.
   For server certificates, I have seen the URI not containing a hostname and a numerical `IP Address` tag instead of `DNS`.

 For the IOC, save the certificate in DER format, the private key as PEM.
-The server may need different formats.
+The server may need different formats - refer to the documentation of your server for more details.

+### Creating Identity Token Certificates

+Create a self-signed certificate, following the documented procedure and giving your certificate/key pair the following properties:

+- Choose the issuer information to match your situation.
+  The Common Name (CN) property of the certificate will be used by the server to determine the user name for authorization.
+- Sign using `SHA 256` (i.e., `sha256WithRSAEncryption`).
+- X509v3 Basic Constraints: **critical**, `CA:FALSE`.

 ### Using a Certificate Authority

-A complete discussion of this concept and the design and implementation of an appropriate public key infrastructure for a specific installation is well outside the scope of this README.
+A complete discussion of this concept and the design and implementation of an appropriate public key infrastructure for a specific installation is outside the scope of this README.
 The [Xca online documentation](https://hohnstaedt.de/xca/index.php/documentation/stepbystep) has more details and step-by-step guides.

 The basic steps are:

 - Create a Certificate Authority.
   In the simplest form this means creating a Root CA certificate/key that is configured to sign other certificates.
-- Create Application Instance Certificates signed by your CA.
+- Create Application Instance and Identity Token Certificates signed by your CA.
   When creating a new certificate, under the "Source" tab, instead of selecting "Create a self-signed certificate", choose a different certificate (your Root CA) that will be used to sign the newly created certificate.
 - Setting up an Xca template can simplify certificate creation and improve consistency.